Johnson County, Missouri

 Johnson County is a county located in western portion of the U.S. state of Missouri.
-As of the 2010 census, the population was 52,595 with a 2018 estimate of 53,652.
+As of the 2020 census, the population was 54,013.
 Its county seat is Warrensburg.
-The county was formed December 13, 1834 from Lafayette County and named for Vice President Richard Mentor Johnson.
+The county was formed December 13, 1834, from Lafayette County and named for Vice President Richard Mentor Johnson.

 Johnson County comprises the Warrensburg Micropolitan Statistical Area, which is also included in the Kansas City-Overland Park-Kansas City, MO-KS Combined Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 833 sqmi, of which 829 sqmi is land and 3.9 sqmi (0.5%) is water.